tomofuminijo/aws-privatelink-demo/README.md

 # VCP PrivateLink Demo

+This is a demo of PrivateLink.
+It includes demo instructions and a CloudFormation template.

 - Demo1: Create My VPC Service and access the service via Priavte Link

 # Demo1: Demo1: Create VPC Service and access it with Priavte Link